 When the exam schedule is published, it is the student's responsibility to make sure that you do not have an exam conflict (two exams on the same day at the same time).
 If so, you have 24 hours to contact the Registrar's office.

-Please note that a tight exam schedule is not reason for change.
+Please note that a tight exam schedule is not a reason for a change.